Yubi lakpi

-Yubi lakpi is a seven-a-side traditional football game played in Manipur, India, using a coconut, which has some notable similarities to rugby.
-Despite these similarities, the name is not related to the game of rugby or Rugby School in England, it is in fact of Meitei origin, and means literally "coconut snatching".
+Yubi lakpi (coconut football) is a seven-a-side traditional football game played in Manipur, India, using a coconut, which has some notable similarities to rugby.
+Despite these similarities, the name is not related to the game of rugby or Rugby School in England, it is in fact of Meitei-Pangal origin, and means literally "coconut snatching".
 Emma Levine, an English writer on little known Asian sports, speculates: